LuckyHyena/DnD/tomb_of_annihilation/player_notes/character_creation.md

 From most to least useful, IMO:
 - Jungle
 - The Underdark and other underground areas
-- Rivers and the Chultan interior (swamps and plateaus)
+- Rivers and the Chultan interior (marshes and plateaus)
 - Two choices from:
   - Mountains
   - Coasts and seas